Yard Waste Collection

 The City provides an annual free curbside brush collection starting in mid-May for branches and tree trimmings.

-Yard waste stickers cost $2.25 each through December 31, 2020.
-Stickers may be purchased from the Finance Department at the Naperville Municipal Center, 400 S. Eagle St., as well as the following businesses:
+Yard waste stickers cost $2.75 each.
+Stickers may be purchased from the Finance Department at the Naperville Municipal Center, 400 S. Eagle St., as well as from the following businesses:

 - Buikema's Ace Hardware